GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/README.md

    should not be put here to let CI/CD manage them, which could lead to potential misconfiguration of CI/CD itself.
-Those resources should be included in [manual/main.tf](./manual/main.tf) directory and deployed manually by a human owner of the devops project.
+Those resources should be included in [manual/main.tf](./manual/main.tf) and deployed manually by a human owner of the devops project.